-Derivative financial products December 31, 2022 Contract amount (in thousands) (notional principal) Contract period Current items: Foreign exchange swap USD 4,500 2022.11.30~2023.1.30
+December 31, 2022 Contract amount (in thousands) Contract period Derivative financial products (notional principal) Current items: Foreign exchange swap USD 4,500 2022.11.30~2023.01.30

-The Company entered into foreign exchange swap transactions to hedge the exchange rate risk of import and export proceeds.
+The Group entered into foreign exchange swap transactions to hedge the exchange rate risk of import and export proceeds.
 However, these foreign exchange swap transactions are not accounted for under hedge accounting.

-- C. The Company has no financial assets / liabilities at fair value through profit or loss pledged to others as collateral. - D. Information relating to credit risk of financial liabilities at fair value through profit or loss is provided in Note 12(2).
+C. The Group has no financial assets / liabilities at fair value through profit or loss pledged to others as collateral.

+D. Information relating to credit risk of financial assets/liabilities at fair value through profit or loss is provided in Note 12(2).